Gemini expands into custody with instant trades from cold storage

 Gemini is diving deeper into the market for cryptocurrencies with the launch of a new qualified custody unit, the firm announced Tuesday.

-The firm, founded by Cameron and Tyler Winklevoss, announced the launch of Gemini Trust Company, which will serve as a qualified custodian, offering the ability to instantly trade certain cryptocurrencies from offline storage.
+The firm, founded by Cameron and Tyler Winklevoss, announced the launch of Gemini Custody, which will serve as a qualified custodian, offering the ability to instantly trade certain cryptocurrencies from offline storage.
 In total, it will custody 18 assets, including bitcoin, bitcoin cash, ether, litecoin, and 13 ethereum-based tokens, including Basic Attention Token.
-It is a striking number of coins considering Gemini’s conservative listing approach — the exchange has only added support for six assets since launching in 2015.
+It is a striking number of coins considering Gemini's conservative listing approach — the exchange has only added support for six assets since launching in 2015.

 The launch of the new business comes at a time of increased competition in the custody landscape.
 Recently, Coinbase has expanded its offering via the acquisition of Xapo's institutional arm.
 At the same time, new players such as Anchorage and Fidelity Digital Assets have come online to offer investors a new way to store assets in what is known to be a volatile market.
 Still, investors have been crying for solutions that will balance security and the ability to move assets quickly to trade.